-Most children will get a nasal spray flu vaccine as this is the most effective flu vaccine for children.
+Most children will get a nasal spray vaccine as this is the best flu vaccine for children.
 It is a fine mist sprayed up the nose, and can be given from the age of two.

-A small number of children can't have the spray vaccine, and they may be offered a flu vaccine injection instead.
+A small number of children can't have the nasal spray vaccine, and they may be offered a flu vaccine injection instead.

-The nasal spray vaccine can't be given to anyone who is:

-- under two - 18 or older - pregnant - on long-term aspirin (salicylate) treatment - taking steroid tablets (currently, or in the last two weeks) - in close contact with someone who has a severely weakened immune system (for example, after a bone marrow transplant) and is being nursed in a protected environment

-The nasal spray vaccine can't be given to anyone who has:

-- had a severe life-threatening allergic reaction to a flu vaccine (or any ingredient in the vaccine) - a weakened immune system - a wheezy chest on the day of the vaccination or in the previous three days - increased the use of their asthma inhalers in the previous three days
+- X The nasal spray vaccine can't be given to anyone who is: - under two years old; - 18 of age or older; - pregnant; - on long-term aspirin (salicylate) treatment; taking steroid tablets (currently, or in the last two weeks); or - in close contact with someone who has a severely weakened immune system (for example, after a bone marrow transplant) and is being looked after in a protected environment. - X The nasal spray vaccine can't be given to anyone who has: - had a severe life-threatening allergic reaction to a flu vaccine (or any ingredient in the vaccine); - a weakened immune system; - a wheezy chest on the day of the vaccination or in the previous three days. - increased the use of their asthma inhalers in the previous three days.

-Children with asthma who require regular oral steroids or have needed intensive-care treatment should be referred to a specialist.
+Children with asthma who need regular oral steroids or have needed intensive-care treatment for their asthma should be referred to a specialist for advice.

-A cough, cold or other minor illness is not a reason to delay a child's flu vaccination.

-If they are unwell with a high temperature it is best to delay their vaccination until they are feeling better.
+A cold or other minor illness is not a reason to delay a child's flu vaccination.
+If your child is unwell with a high temperature it is best to delay their vaccination until they are feeling better.
+Remember to follow COVID-19 advice if your child has a fever or a cough.

 If your child cannot avoid contact with someone who has very severely weakened immunity, such as someone who has recently had a bone marrow transplant, you should discuss this with your doctor or nurse before your child has the nasal spray vaccine.
-They may decide to offer your child a flu vaccine injection.
+They may decide to offer your child a flu vaccine injection instead.